jhultman/dead-reckoning/readme.md

 ## Dead reckoning

-Here we use path integration on real yaw attitude time series data gathered on the UPenn campus from the magnetometer on a smartphone.
-We compare how the estimated trajectory differs from a GPS estimate.
+Here we implement a simple navigation algorithm using yaw attitude data obtained from a smartphone.
+We compare our estimated trajectory with GPS.
 Requires `numpy` and `imageio`.

 ![Dead reckoning](./data/dead-reckoning.png)